zoeyyyzou/hypertext2/README.md

 ### 2.7 Generate datasets of different sizes for word2vec

-The word2vec model uses the tokens as input, so we just need to dump the result of `split_dataset`
+The word2vec model uses the tokens as input, therefore just need to dump the result of `split_dataset`

 ```python
 ds_yelp_word2vec_config = {